HOSTING A MOOSE HIDE CAMPAIGN KIOSK

 - A tent for shelter at outdoor events and festivals

-- A laptop or screen to show videos of the founders and/or encourage people to REGISTER for the annual gathering and day of fasting (Feb 15, 2018)
+- A laptop or screen to show videos of the founders and/or encourage people to REGISTER for one of the the annual Gathering and Day of Fasting events

 - Coffee, tea and snacks